DataScientest-Studio/oct25_bmlops_int_weather/README.md

 RainToday         2.241853
 RainTomorrow      2.245978

-?
-How do we want to proceed with missing values?
-I suggest that we delete values with over 10% of missing values for the modelling
+How  to proceed with missing values:
+- delete entrys with over 10% of missing values
+- replace Nans for cateforical variables with mode
+- replace Nans for numerical variables with median

 First Observation
 ------------